RicardoRG44/RicardoRG44/README.md

 Software development
 --------------------

 In the morning I studing Law than in the afternoon i´m working as a ProjectManager Freelance!
 My dream is working like a professional Software Development in company Tech.
-I started and studied with C, C++ than HTML, CSS and after years ago whith nobody change I decided to transforme a Professional Software Development focusing in Python, databases, Django, FastAPIs, and much more.
+I started and studied with C, C++ than HTML, CSS and after years ago whith nobody change I decided to transform a Professional Software Development focusing in Python, databases, Django, FastAPIs, and much more.

 * 🌍  I'm based in México
 * ✉️  You can contact me at [ricardormzgurrola44@gmail.com](mailto:ricardormzgurrola44@gmail.com)